SymfonyCasts/symfony6/sfcasts/ep3-doctrine/sluggable.md

 route trendier by using `{slug}`.

 What else do we need to change here?
 Nothing!
-Because the route wildcard is called `{slug}`, Doctrine will use this value to query from the `slug` property.
+Because the route wildcard is now called `{slug}`, Doctrine will use this value to query from the `slug` property.
 Genius!

 ## Updating Links to the Route

-Though, we do need to make one more update to any links that we generate *to* this route.
+Though, we do need to update any links that we generate *to* this route.
 Watch: copy the route name - `app_mix_show` - and search inside this file.
 Yup!
 We use it down here to redirect after we vote.
 Now, instead of passing the `id` wildcard, pass `slug` set to `$mix->getSlug()`.

 And if you searched, there's one other place we generate a URL to this route:
 `templates/vinyl/browse.html.twig`.
 Right here, we need to change the link on the "Browse" page to `slug: mix.slug`.

-Let's try it.
-Let me refresh a few times here... then head back to the homepage... click "Browse Mixes", and... there'a the list!
+Testing time!
+Let me refresh a few times... then head back to the homepage... click "Browse Mixes", and... there's our list!
 If we click one of these mixes... beautiful!
 It used the slug and it *queried* via the slug.
-Life is good
+Life is good.

 Ok, right now, to add dummy data so we can use the site, we've created this `new` action.
-But that's a pretty poor way to add dummy data: it's manual, requires refreshing the page and, though we have some randomness, it's pretty boring!
+But that's a pretty poor way to handle dummy data: it's manual, requires refreshing the page and, though we have *some* randomness, it creates boring data!

 So next, let's add a proper data fixture system to remedy this.